RuiyeNi/Courses/NeuralNetworksBootcamp/Section03_Optimization.md

 - Stores an exponentially decaying average of past square gradients (Vt)
 - Stores an exponentially decaying average of past gradients (mt)

+### SWATS - Switching from Adam to SGD
+Start training deep neural network with Adam but then swtich to SGD when certain criteria hits to obtain better generalization power.
+Adam in some areas does not converge to an optimal solution.